 Quiche with Heritage Tomatoes

 The restaurant has a more refined offering if you want to push the boat out.
 The food was yummy but the service was slow on the day we went.
-To find out more about the menu visit the Peyton and Byrne Website.

 The Wallace Collection Information